akka/akka-quickstart-scala.g8/docs/src/main/paradox/main-class.md

 ## The Main class

-The `Main` class in Hello World creates and controls the actors.
-Notice the use of an `ActorSystem` as a container and the `actorOf` method to create the Actors.
-Finally, the class creates the messages to send to the Actors.
+The `AkkaQuickstart` object in Hello World creates `ActorSystem` with a guardian.
+The guardian is the top level actor that bootstraps your application.
+The guardian is typically defined with `Behaviors.setup` that contains the initial bootstrap.

 @@snip [AkkaQuickstart.scala](/src/main/g8/src/main/scala/$package$/AkkaQuickstart.scala) { #main-class }

-Similarly, let's look again at the full source code that defines the Actors and the Messages they accept.